-The Environmental Protection Agency (EPA) regulates fluorescent lamps and all other types of lamps as part of the Hazardous Waste Regulations.
-Examples of the lamps typically found at the University are fluorescent, which come in a variety of sizes and shapes such as the four-foot straight lamp, u-tubes, and compact, high-intensity discharge, neon, mercury vapor, sodium, metal halide, and incandescent.
-These lamps contain hazardous materials such as mercury, sodium, and lead so they must be disposed of properly.
-Normally, Physical Plant replaces lamps throughout the University, but occasionally, departments will replace some or all of their burned-out lamps.
+The Environmental Protection Agency (EPA) regulates fluorescent lamps and all other lights as part of the Hazardous Waste Regulations.
+Examples of the lamps typically found at the University are fluorescent, which come in various sizes and shapes such as the four-foot straight lamp, u-tubes, and compact, high-intensity discharge, neon, mercury vapor, sodium, metal halide, and incandescent.
+These lamps contain hazardous materials such as mercury, sodium, and lead to be disposed of properly.
+Normally, Facilities Management replaces lamps throughout the University.
+Occasionally, departments will replace some or all of their burned-out lights.
 Individuals who handle these lamps must follow the EPA regulations.
-Lamps that are broken must also be cleaned up and collected for disposal.
+Broken lights must also be cleaned up and collected for disposal.
 The requirements for lamp collection and disposal are as follows:

 - Carefully remove the lamp from the light fixture to minimize the possibility of breaking it.

-- The box of lamps must be labeled with the words “Universal Waste Lamps” and marked with the date that the first lamp is put into the box.
+- The lamps' box must be labeled with the words "Universal Waste Lamps" and marked with the date that the first lamp is put into the box.

 - Call UNM Recycling at 277-1681 when you are ready to have the box of lamps picked up.

 - If a mercury-containing lamp breaks, cleanup should be carried out as follows: